FF-Plugins-Archive/FF_LibHaru/README.md

 * <b>LibHaru - Add Pages</b>: It adds pages to target PDF file with defined size.
 (Array count is page count and each vector element of array is its size)

 * <b>LibHaru - Load Standart Font</b>: There are 14 standart fonts embedded to PDF libraries according to PDF Spec 1.7 page 416.
 This function allows to select one them.
+These fonts don't support extended characters (Turkish, Cyrillic and Asian).
+If you want to use that kind of chars, you have to find and use use external fonts.

 * <b>LibHaru - Load External Font</b>: